vligade/lambda/DynamoDbToElasticsearch/README.md

 # DynamoDbToElasticsearch
-DynamoDB trigger to index/update/remove items to/in/from Elasticsearch domain
+DynamoDB trigger to index/update/remove items to/in/from Elasticsearch domain.
+This generic function will index all the DynamoDB table records to an Elasticsearch domain which has tag with Key equal to the DynamoDB table name.
+Value of the tag indicates which DynamoDB field to use as **_id** property in Elasticsearch.

 ## Installation

 * Create DynamoDB table
 * Create Elasticsearch domain (this may take up to 10 minutes)
 * Manage tags for your Elasticsearch domain
   * Add tag with Key equal to your DynamoDB table name.
-Set the tag Value to the name of a DynamoDB field you want use as Elasticsearch _id
+Set the tag Value to the name of a DynamoDB field you want use as Elasticsearch **_id**
     ![DynamoDbToElasticsearch](https://velaskec.com/assets/images/DynamoDbToElasticsearch.png)
 * [Put Elasticsearch Mapping (optional if you have a field of type Number)](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-mapping.html)
 ```